bebeidon/gpi-theme-menu/README.md

 chmod 755 theme_menu.sh
 ```

+The theme_menu will now appear in emulationstation under the Retropie section in the GPi-tools folder.
+For a more appealing look, read on.

 # Follow these instructions for new icons to appear
 The icons for the GPi-Tools folder and more GPi specific icons will be downloaded by the theme_menu.
 You will have to edit your `gamelist.xml` in `/opt/retropie/configs/all/emulationstation/gamelists/retropie/` to include the new images like this: